How to Order Your ChexSystems Report

 Woodbury, MN 55125

-- Social Security verification: A copy of your Social Security card
+• Social Security verification: Copy of your Social Security card

-- Contact ChexSystems to flag your account for potential fraud.
+• Contact ChexSystems to flag your file for potential fraud

-- Consider freezing your credit reports to prevent any new accounts from being opened in your name without your approval.
+• Consider freezing your credit reports to prevent new accounts from being opened in your name

 Tips for Improving Your ChexSystems Record